Royal Commonwealth Pool: Architectural award nominations

-It was also nominated in 2002 by the Architecture Heritage Society of Scotland as one of the most significant modern contributions to Scottish heritage.
+In 1993 it was selected by the international conservation organisation DoCoMoMo as one of sixty key Scottish monuments of the post-war period.It was also nominated in 2002 by the Architecture Heritage Society of Scotland as one of the most significant modern contributions to Scottish heritage.
 These sentiments were echoed in Prospect 100 best modern Scottish buildings, published in 2005.

 S&P Architects were the architects and lead consultants for the 2012 refurbishment and were awarded the Scottish Design Award in 2012 for the best reuse of a listed building.

 Refurbishment

 In June 2009, the pool was closed to the public to begin refurbishment.
 The project, led by Frank and Charlie of S&P Architects (now Space&Place Architects) began in August 2009, costing approximately £37 million, and included new 25 m diving and teaching pools as well as improvements to the changing rooms, café, reception, and the dive gym.
 It was originally expected to be finished by mid-2011 but did not reopen until March 2012.